View Perry Piazza's Obituary on citizensvoice.com and share memories

 Perry is survived by his sister, Anita Simko (Michael); aunt, Janet Piazza; nephews, Corey (Kate) Simko; Scott and Mike Simko; and several cousins.

-A private Mass was held for the family Jan.
-25 at Corpus Christi Parrish.
+A private Mass was held for the family on Jan.
+25 in Corpus Christi Parish.